-Password Function Administrator password • Must be entered each time you access Setup Utility (BIOS). • If you forget your administrator password, you cannot access Setup Utility (BIOS).
-Power-on password • Must be entered e computer. • If you forget your power-on password, you cannot turn on or restart the computer.
+Password Function Administrator password Must be entered each time you access Setup Utility (BIOS).
+If you forget your administrator password, you cannot access Setup Utility (BIOS).
+Power-on password Must be entered each time you turn on or restart the computer.
+If you forget your power-on password, you cannot turn on or restart the computer.